Japan Trip 2023 Exhibit Recap – Rune Naito at Kobe Fashion Museum!

 And of course So Many Pandas!

-Whenever I attend exhibits like this, I feel like I’m taking pictures non-stop.
-However, when I review them later, I realize that I have only captured a small fraction of the astonishing artworks on display.
-This exhibition will be running until June, so if you happen to be in Japan, I highly recommend making a special trip to Kobe for this exhibit.
+Whenever I attend exhibits like this, I feel like I’m snapping pictures non-stop.
+However, when I review them later, I realize that I have only captured just a small fraction of the astonishing artworks on display.
+This exhibition will be running until June, so if you happen to be in Japan, I highly recommend making a special trip to Kobe to check it out.
 I assure you that you will not be disappointed!